Empyreal96/xboxkrnl_chk_5455/README.md

 # xboxkrnl.exe build 5445 XDK CHK
 My attempt at comparing the 5455 XDK kernel against the 4400 tree, NOT COMPILABLE CODE (Mainly psudocode with sections filled in)

+Ongoing learning project for myself, the psudocode is partially modified in refence with the leaked 4400 tree, I have very little C and C++ knowledge so expect errors..

+### Notice:
+This is **NOT** compilable source code, despite some functions being filled in, this would need extensive work to make buildable..

 ### Example: